romansenin/Great-Bay/README.md

 # Great-Bay

-Allows users to create and bid on assorted items.
+`Allows users to create and bid on assorted items.`

----

 To set up and use the app:
   1. Download/Clone the repository and navigate to it.